-Figure 75.
+Figure 97.
 Installing the hot-swap hard disk drive

 - 6. Check the hot-swap hard-disk-drive status LEDs to ensure that the hard disk drive is operating correctly.
 You might have to restart the server for the newly installed hard disk drive to be recognized.
-See "Hot-swap-drive status LEDs" on page 34.
+See "Hot-swap-drive status LEDs" on page 42.
 If the hard disk drive is faulty, you need to reinstall or replace it until it is operating correctly. - 7.
-Do one of the following:

-- If you are installing a hot-swap hard disk drive, save the removed dummy hard-disk-drive tray in case that you later remove the hot-swap hard disk drive and need a dummy tray to cover the drive bay. - If you are replacing a hot-swap hard disk drive and are instructed to return the old hot-swap hard disk drive, follow all packaging instructions and use any packaging materials that are supplied to you for shipping.
+Do one of the following: - If you are installing a hot-swap hard disk drive, save the removed dummy hard-disk-drive tray in case that you later remove the hot-swap hard disk drive and need a dummy tray to cover the drive bay. - If you are replacing a hot-swap hard disk drive and are instructed to return the old hot-swap hard disk drive, follow all packaging instructions and use any packaging materials that are supplied to you for shipping.

-- To work with another piece of hardware, go to the appropriate section. - To configure RAID, go to "Configuring RAID" on page 46.
+- To work with another piece of hardware, go to the appropriate section. - To configure RAID, go to "Configuring RAID" on page 54.

-Installing or replacing a 2.5-inch drive
+Installing or replacing a 2.5-inch solid-state drive

-You can install or replace a 2.5-inch drive without turning off the server, which helps you avoid significant interruption to the operation of the system.
+You can install or replace a hot-swap solid-state drive without turning off the server, which helps you avoid significant interruption to the operation of the system.

-For a list of ThinkServer drive options, go to: http://lenovoquickpick.com/usa/home/thinkserver/rack-and-tower-server
+For a list of ThinkServer solid-state drive options, go to: http://lenovoquickpick.com/usa/home/thinkserver/rack-and-tower-server

 The EMI integrity and cooling of the server are protected by having all drive bays covered or occupied.
-The number of the installed drives in your server varies depending on the server model.
-The vacant bays are occupied by dummy drive trays.
-When you install a drive, save the removed dummy drive tray from the drive bay in case that you later remove the drive and need the dummy tray to cover the place.
+The number of the installed hard disk drives or solid-state drives in your server varies depending on the server model.
+The vacant bays are occupied by dummy hard-disk-drive trays.
+When you install a hot-swap hard disk drive or solid-state drive, save the removed dummy hard-disk-drive tray from the drive bay in case that you later remove the hot-swap hard disk drive or solid-state drive and need the dummy tray to cover the place.

 Attention: An unoccupied drive bay without any other protection might impact the EMI integrity and cooling of the server, which might result in overheating or component damage.
-To maintain the EMI integrity and cooling of the server, install a new drive as soon as you remove the failing one or the dummy tray.
+To maintain the EMI integrity and cooling of the server, install a new hot-swap hard disk drive or solid-state drive as soon as you remove the failing one or the dummy tray.

-Before you begin, review the following drive installation rules:
+Before you begin, review the following solid-state drive installation rules:

-- Follow the order of the drive bays when installing a drive.
-See "Server components" on page 22 to locate the hard-disk-drive bays in your server. - For RAID configuration, the drives must be the same type with the same capacity if they are within a single RAID array.
-For more information, see "Configuring RAID" on page 46. - For drives with different capacities, install the drive by following the order of the drive bays as well as the order from the lowest capacity to the highest capacity.
+- Follow the order of the hard-disk-drive bays when installing a solid-state drive.
+See "Server components" on page 25 to locate the hard-disk-drive bays in your server. - For RAID configuration, the solid-state drives must be the same type with the same capacity if they are within a single RAID array.
+For more information, see "Configuring RAID" on page 54. - For solid-state drives with different capacities, install the solid-state drive by following the order of the hard-disk-drive bays as well as the order from the lowest capacity to the highest capacity.